 - The coach must be parked and level before attempting to operate the satellite system. - There must be a clear "line of sight" to the satellite.
 Mountains, buildings, trees, telephone poles and other obstructions can all block the satellite signal from reaching the dish. - When activated while parked, the dish antenna will seek the selected satellite automatically.

+Stationary and In-Motion Satellite

+Dish Controls

-Automatic/In-Motion Satellite Dish Control (Located in front overhead cabinet)
+(Located in overhead cabinet or

+entertainment center cabinet,

+depending on model)

+-Typical View

 To Watch Satellite TV